 I love to share what I've learned, and have inspired over 500 students to improve their voices!
 I have helped absolute beginners to untrained pro singers, speakers and actors, from students age 8 to 80 since 1997.
 I started singing professionally in 1993, and have explored all kinds of voice solutions since 1989.

-Born in Seoul, Korea, I grew up with my hard-working, health-conscious immigrant family in California, Texas, and Minnesota, got my Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
+Born in Seoul, Korea, I grew up with my hard-working immigrant family (Mom was a registered nurse and Dad was an acupuncturist) in California, Texas, and Minnesota.
+I then got my Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
 I now enjoy living back in Seoul, South Korea, and I've been fortunate to travel and perform in the US, South Korea, Europe, Southeast Asia, Central America, and Brazil.

 An award-winning artist, over the years, I have been fortunate to be a member of Fresh Jazz, Global Jazz, Karen Lyu Quartet, Robert Robinson's Minneapolis Community College Gospel Choir, Morris Wilson Band, Pacha Mamas, Via Brasil, Bomba, Jazz Transit, Eddie Piccard Trio, and have sung as a solo vocalist since 1993.
 My singing has been featured on National Public Radio, documentary film, TV, radio, cable, and on all kinds of stages .
 In 2010, I received a NashvilleMuse songwriting award and a MusiCares/Grammy Foundation emergency grant.
 In 2007, Minnesota State Arts Board cultural collaboration grant was given to me and Maryam Yusefzadeh to create and put on an original musical.
 Also, I have experience acting for DVDs, theater and online video (www.backstage.com/u/karenlyu).
 And, I am the first Korean-American jazz singer ever to record in the US.